ryjen/the-fatherless/script-outline.md

 **Location:** City Square

 * Sael arrested, displayed in a torture device, wearing **crown of thorns**.
-* Crowd reacts in awe and shock; Roman society is split.
+* Crowd reacts in awe and shock; Aurelian society is split.

 **Visuals:** Wide shots of crowd; close-ups on Sael calm and resolute.
 **Symbolism:** Moral triumph challenged; public test of forgiveness.